kontakt/kontakt.github.io/parser/README.md

 This web app creates pretty graphs for the RockOn payload data.

+Chrome is recommended, it appears to work in other browsers, but I build and test in chrome.

 ###Method of operation:
 1. Click Download Zip, on the right.
 2. Unzip the folder.